 Are you pursuing a heart’s desire?
 I’d love for you to share in the comment section below.

-If you want to go deeper into acceptance and the other 10 Secrets from The Freedom to EAT including, Awareness, Letting Go of Judgments, and Living Life, purchase through Amazon, Barnes & Noble, and digitally on Kobo.
+If you want to go deeper into acceptance and the other 10 Secrets from The Freedom to EAT including, Awareness, Letting Go of Judgments, and Living Life, purchase a signed copy through the Joy and Flow Store or digitally through Amazon, Barnes & Noble, and Kobo.